wishmouse/Planning/user-stories.md

 MVP user-stories:

-1. User can register (create profile)
+1. User can register / create profile
 2. User can log in
 3. User can make a listing
 4. User can search listings